7th Armored Division (United States): Movement into Germany

 In February 1945, now attached to the U.S. First Army's V Corps, the division returned to Germany.
 In the first week of the month, Combat Command R was attached to 78th Infantry Division for attacks on Strauch, Simmerath, Steckenborn, and other towns in the area of the Huertgen Forest.
 The Division remained in the area of Steckenborn, Germany throughout the month, waiting for the flood waters to recede after the Germans destroyed major dams in the Allies' path.
 However, large contingents of men were sent back into Belgium and attached to Engineer Combat Battalions (e.g. most of the men of 38 AIB were attached to 1110 Engineers at Stavelot) from 12 to 27 February, for use as laborers in using logs to build a solid base for the torn-up roads through the Ardennes Forest.

+Germans of the 53rd Panzer Corps bring equipment to a plaza in Iserlohn after surrendering to the 7th Armored Division.
+April 1945.

 In March 1945, the 7th Armored took part in two major breakthroughs with a two-week period during which they established and maintained an important defensive position.
 The first breakthrough came early in March when the division, as part of the III Corps, pushed east from the Rur river to establish a defensive position along the west bank of the Rhine, south of Bonn to Unkelbach.
 The second major breakthrough began 26 March when the division, still under III Corps control, took part in an armored offensive intended to break the thin crust ringing the Remagen bridgehead and overrun the rich German farmland to the east and north and surround the Ruhr Pocket in a double envelopment.

 In April, the 7th Armored Division completed their part of the encirclement of the Ruhr Pocket and captured the critical Edersee Dam.
 They then attacked into the Ruhr Pocket, in order to reduce it.
 On 16 April the LIII Panzer Corps surrendered to the division and the eastern sector of the pocket collapsed.
 The 7th Armored, after a brief rest, were then transferred once again to the British Second Army and moved north to the Baltic Sea.
 From this area, Lieutenant William A. Knowlton led a force eastward to make contact with the Red Army.
 The 7th Armored Division remained in this area until the war in Europe ended.